 - Post-trip cleaning for $20/trip

-- Choose the 200 miles per day option and require renters to pay additional if they exceed the daily mileage limit.
+- Choose the “200 miles per day option.”
+This require renters to pay additional if they exceed the daily mileage limit.
 The additional mileage fee is determined by Turo.

-- Always choose the 60 plan.
+- Always choose the 60 plan for your Turo insurance.
 This means you earn 60% of the trip price and Turo pays 100% of eligible damage costs.
 No deductible is required of you.
 We recommend this protection plan because it will give you peace of mind when you rent out your vehicle.
 You will need to take before and after trip photos of your vehicle in order for the insurance to be valid.
 This can easily be submitted via the Turo App.